compsocialscience/summer-institute/locations.md

 ---
 layout: locations
 title: SICSS Locations
-subtitle: More than 50 locations from 2017-2023 make it easier for participants around the world to join the community.
+subtitle: Since 2017, more than 50 locations around the world have helped participants to join our community.
 ---

-Starting in 2018, the Summer Institutes in Computational Social Science (SICSS) began including partner locations in order to increase the number of participants.
+In 2018, the Summer Institutes in Computational Social Science (SICSS) began including partner locations in order to increase the number of people who can participate in the program.
+Since then, locations have been hosted all around the world!
+See our current and past locations here: